Transparent dark purple Travel Guide by Insurte logo

 With its notoriety for being bike-friendly, its widespread use of English, and a practical mix of the modern and the old, it's an alluring choice for international students.

-If you're looking to spend a year abroad studying in the Netherlands, there are a few things that are helpful to know.
-Whether you're just starting your research or you're well on your way, this guide will give you tips to make your study abroad dreams a reality.
+If you're looking to spend a year abroad studying in the Netherlands, there are a few things that you'll need to know in order to start off on the right foot.

 Laten we gaan!